 Trekking around the fairy meadows, and spending time with Baba, was a truly magical experience.

-The Fairy Meadows is one of the most stunning places I have ever been and when you go to Pakistan be sure to visit.
+The Fairy Meadows is not only one of the most beautiful places in Pakistan, it’s one of the most stunning places I have ever been.
+Be sure to visit this place if you’re heading to Pakistan.

 If you are lucky enough to be assigned Baba as your escort, be sure to tell him I say a hearty Salaam Alaikum!